-If someone examines the body, a DC 15 WIS (MEDICINE OF WOUND-WISE) check finds that his chest has been pierced many times with a broadsword; this was likely the cause of death to the man.
-A DC 12 WIS (Religion of Seid-Wise) check reveals that many of his tattoos refer to eating at the great feasts of Valhalla.
+If someone examines the body, any warrior finds that his chest has been pierced many times with a broadsword; this was likely the cause of death to the man.
+Clerics or anyone making a Wis check reveals that many of his tattoos refer to eating at the great feasts of Valhalla.